Capital Facilities Plan

 Staff has identified and prioritized projects for consideration by the Council.
 The CFP and TIP are six-year planning tools.
 The general approach for project selection and prioritization was based on criteria covering City Council goals, infrastructure needs, community benefits, employment impact, safety, and other factors (mandates, obligations, and outside funding).
 The departments evaluated the proposed projects and results are forwarded to the City Council for consideration.

-The 2019-2024 Capital Facilities Plan & Transportation Improvement Plan is now available to download.
+The 2018-2023 Capital Facilities Plan & Transportation Improvement Plan (PDF) is now available to download.
 Please note the file size is large and may take some time to download.